Wolf Haldenstein Adler Freeman & Herz LLP Announces That It Is Investigating Quanterix Corporation For Potential Violations Of Securities Laws

+(MENAFN- GlobeNewsWire - Nasdaq) PLEASE CLICK HERE TO PROVIDE YOUR CONTACT INFORMATION

 NEW YORK, Nov.
-21, 2024 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national shareholder rights litigation firm, announces that is investigating potential claims against Quanterix Corporation ("Quanterix" or the "Company") (NASDAQ:QTRX ) on behalf of Quanterix stockholders.
+22, 2024 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national shareholder rights litigation firm, announces that is investigating potential claims against Quanterix Corporation (“Quanterix” or the“Company”) (NASDAQ:QTRX) on behalf of Quanterix stockholders.

 The investigation concerns whether Quanterix and certain of its officers and/or directors have engaged in securities fraud.